-As trendy as minimalism is right now, the concept of minimalism boasts benefits that will never go out of style.
-A minimalistic decorating scheme ensures you have less of everything, including the harmful toxins that radiate from furniture, carpeting, and even candles that contain VOCs.
+As trendy as minimalism is right now, it boasts plenty of benefits that will never go out of style.
+A minimalistic decorating scheme ensures you have less of everything, including furniture and accessories.
+In the long run, this will mean less harmful toxins and VOCs in your air.

 Observe the Three R’s

-Before you even think about purchasing new furniture items, canvas what you already have, as well as the cast-offs of family and friends, to see if there’s anything you can reuse.
-Since older furniture tends to have a lower margin of VOC emissions, the benefits of buying or adopting second hand items are manifold.
+Before you even think about purchasing new furniture items, canvas what you already have (as well as the cast-offs of family and friends), to see if there’s anything you can reuse.
+Since older furniture tends to have lower margins of VOC emissions, the benefits of buying or adopting second-hand items are plain.

 You’ve probably heard of low-VOC paint, but have you heard about low-VOC candles?
-Cheap department store candles tend to be chock-full of harmful VOCs; an eco-friendly alternative is candles that are made out of soy, beeswax, and other like natural materials.
+Cheap department store candles tend to be chock-full of harmful VOCs; an eco-friendly alternative is candles that are made out of soy, beeswax, or other natural materials.

 Plants, Plants and More Plants